Therapy for Anxiety Brainspotting Therapy

 Example 3 – “They don’t like me and never want to see me again because I think I spoke too much at dinner last night”

-they did not like me, but they have not indicated anything about not enjoying my company, so perhaps they had a great time too and want to hang out again?”
+“I have been rejected before so I am worried, they did not like me.
+However, they have not indicated anything about not enjoying my company.
+So perhaps they had a great time too and want to hang out again?”

-Befriending your critical thoughts could seem incredibly challenging, especially if there is a belief associated with these thoughts being a driving force to push you out of unfavorable circumstances.
-For example – “I am not good enough” or “I have not achieved enough” which in the moment may be helpful but in the long run may gain traction to leave you feeling burnt out, angry and disappointed in the self, where once again, one may need to look deeper within to understand what actually happened and how things got out of control.
-As challenging as it may seem at the start, showing compassion towards our own critical thoughts becomes easier and stronger with time, the same way our body does when we go to gym.
-Rest assured, self-compassion is a key learning I apply in my daily life and find it helps in me being my best self.
+Befriending your critical thoughts could seem incredibly challenging.
+Especially if there is a belief associated with these thoughts being a driving force that pushes you out of unfavourable circumstances.
+For example – “I am not good enough” or “I have not achieved enough”.
+These may be helpful in the short term.
+However, in the long run, they may gain traction to leave you feeling burnt out, angry and disappointed in yourself.
+Once again, you may need to look deeper within to understand what actually happened and how things got out of control.

 Scroll to Top